AdaCore/gpr/doc/gpr_user_guide/source/best_practices.rst

 the source tree.
 Mixing them with sources complicates version control, as generated files appear as untracked changes and require explicit exclusion.

+To keep the source repository completely free of generated files, ``--relocate-build-tree`` redirects all build artifacts to a directory outside the repository at invocation time, regardless of the relative paths declared in the project file (see :ref:`Building_Executables`).

 Scenario variables
 ==================